rkcb/pbnparser/README.md

 Json string.
 The reason for this extra step is simply performance: Once the PBN is validated it is sufficient to retrieve board data from Json to JsonEvents.
-Note that JsonEvent contains strictly less information than the Pbn Java equivalent since JsonEvent is usually enough.
+Note that JsonEvent contains strictly less information than the respective Pbn Java object since JsonEvent is usually enough.